 Being in possession of a pistol, a handheld weapon that can be fired with one hand, is considered a felony in some situations even if the person has a valid concealed carry or open carry permit in another state.
 Having a concealed carry or open carry permit does not save that person from avoiding criminal charges.
 The only situation in which a person may be allowed to transport a firearm in DC without facing prosecution is if they are in possession of a valid concealed carry or open carry permit from another state and are transporting that firearm through DC without stopping in DC.

 If a person is going from Michigan where they have a concealed carry permit and traveling to South Carolina where they have a valid concealed carry permit and they drive through DC without the permit, that does not necessarily expose that person to DC firearm laws as long as the weapon is stored in the vehicle in accordance with legal requirements.
 However, if the person intends to stop in DC, they would be subject to DC laws regarding registration and licensing and could find themselves facing very serious criminal charges.

 A person can legally transport a firearm through Washington, DC from a state where their firearm is licensed to a state where their firearm is licensed.
-However, they must follow very specific conditions to legally transport that firearm and not face criminal prosecution.
+However, they must follow very specific conditions to legally carry a gun in DC and not face criminal prosecution.
 Most importantly, the firearm must be kept in a locked case, the gun cannot be loaded, and there can be no ammunition in the chamber.